 When researcher Nathalie Tufenkji and her team investigated extracts from maple syrup in conjunction with antibiotics ciprofloxacin and carbenicillin, they observed the same antimicrobial effect with upward of 90 percent less antibiotics.
 In other words, the maple syrup extract helped the antibiotics work better.
 How?
 Researchers found that the extract increased the permeability of the bacteria, helping the antibiotics into the interior of bacterial cells.

 “There are other products out there that boost antibiotic strength, but this may be the only one that comes from nature,” Tufenkji says.

 More research and testing for allergic reactions are still needed before this could become part of a medical protocol, but Tufenkji’s research suggests hope against antibiotic resistance in the future.

 Maple Syrup Nutrition Facts

-1 tablespoon of maple syrup contains about: (2)
+One tablespoon (about 20 grams) of maple syrup contains approximately: